shilpeegupta14/EngageProject2022/README.md

 complexity for finding the right match.
 To improvise on the performance, I thought to add a tensorflow backend by doing interoperabilty with
 Objective C headers.
 But this process was being code heavy and complex for me.
 I looked for more simpler alternatives and come to an approach of finding similar faces of the input face from the database of stored credentials.
 But again, this was taking time to load the screen, sometimes black out and freezes the UI.
-To make things more simpler, I resorted to FaceID integration into my app by using LocalAuthentication framework in Swift.
+To make things more simpler and faster, I resorted to FaceID integration into my app by using LocalAuthentication framework in Swift.

 ## Accomplishments that I am proud of: